 Rye Harbour Nature Reserve

 The Rye Harbour Nature Reserve has been extended to 800 acres over recent years with the acquisition of low-lying floodland from the Environment Agency.
-This year we have new hides and pools – an even better habitat for birds!
+The entire area now comes under the management of Sussex Wildlife Trust.
+In recent years we have new hides and pools – an even better habitat for birds!

 The warden and volunteers organise many and varied walks, talks and events throughout the year for keen birders and novices alike.
 Everyone is welcome.
 Included in these in summer week-ends is an exploration of the fascinating Camber Castle (built 1544) which is within the Reserve site.